Filtered deformations of elliptic algebras: Filtered deformations from del Pezzo surfaces

 \begin{thm} Let $(E_1,\dots,E_n)$ be an exceptional collection of torsion-free sheaves, with $\mu_Q(E_i)$ constant.
 Then for any sequence $(m_1,\dots,m_n)$ of nonnegative integers, there is a unique rigid sheaf $M$ having a filtration with subquotients $E_i^{m_i}$. \end{thm}

-\begin{proof} For existence, note that for any subset $S\subset \{1,\dots,n\}$, there is a corresponding sheaf $M_S$ obtained as in the Proposition: at each step, take the generic extension.
-We then in general find (since $\chi$ is a bilinear form on the Grothendieck group)
+\begin{proof} For existence, note that for any subset $S\subset \{1,\dots,n\}$, there is a corresponding sheaf $M_S$ obtained as in Proposition \ref{prop:construct_fitered_indec}: at each step, take the generic extension.
+We then find as above that

 Since $\Ext^2(M_T,M_S)=0$, we find that $\dim\Hom(M_S,M_T)\le \dim\Hom(M_S|_Q,M_T|_Q)$.
 If $S\subset T$ or $T\subset S$, then $\dim(M_S|_Q,M_T|_Q)=|S\cap T|$, and

 forcing $\dim\Ext^1(M_S,M_T)=0$ and $\dim\Hom(M_S,M_T)=|S\cap T|$.
 Existence then follows by taking the sum $\sum_i M_{S_i}^{c_i}$ for a suitable chain of subsets and multiplicities $c_i$.
 (The chain of subsets is determined by a permutation that sorts the sequence $\vec{m}$, and the $c_i$ are then differences of consecutive entries in the sorted sequence.
 This permutation need not be unique, but the sequence $c_i$ is independent of the choice of permutation, and when $c_i\ne 0$, $S_i$ is also uniquely determined.)